-Depth of field is one tool you should be using to make your images more interesting and powerful.
+Depth of field is one tool you should be using to make your images more powerful and interesting.

 Understanding Depth of Field

-What is depth of field is simple.
-It’s how much of your scene is in focus.
+What is ‘depth of field’?
+It’s simple.
+At its most basic, It’s how much of your scene is in focus.
 That’s it.

 And here’s a more complicated definition.
 Depth of Field is the distance between the closest objects in focus and the farthest point of focus.